AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 This coverage is similar to the minimum requirements in many other states.
 For what it’s worth, we still recommend opting for higher liability limits.

-Alternatively, you can post a bond or deposit cash to the department of revenue totalling $65,000 instead of paying for liability coverage.
+Alternatively, you can post a bond or deposit cash to the Department of Revenue totalling $65,000 instead of paying for liability coverage.
 Opting for minimum coverage, however, might not sufficiently protect your assets in the case of a significant accident.
 For individuals financing or leasing a vehicle, your lender might also require additional protections such as comprehensive or collision coverage.

 Fault Law in Tennessee